Calothamnus accedens: Description

 Calothamnus accedens grows to a height of about 1.8 m and has a single trunk, sometimes with papery bark, but is densely branched.
 Its leaves are crowded at the ends of the branches, stiff and needle-like, mostly 10-15 mm long and 0.8-1.0 mm wide.
 They are covered with long, whitish hairs at first but become glabrous with age and have distinct oil glands.

 The flowers are a shade of dark pink to crimson and arranged in clusters of 4 to 10, mostly on one side of the stem.
 The petals are 6.5-8 mm long with a prominent vein in the centre.
 The stamens are arranged in claw-like bundles with 15 to 21 stamens per bundle.
 Flowering occurs in February and is followed by fruits which are woody, cup-shaped or cylindrical capsules, 5-6 mm long and 6.2-9 mm in diameter.

 Taxonomy and naming

 Calothamnus accedens was first formally described in 1984 by Trevor J. Hawkeswood from a specimen found on a roadside between Piawaning and Wongan Hills.
 The population in that area was apparently destroyed during roadwork in the 1980s and the species declared extinct in 1992.
 In 2004 a specimen was collected in a botanical survey, then other populations were located so that by 2007, the population size was estimated at more than 25,000 and the species was removed from the endangered list.
 The specific epithet (accedens) is derived from "Latin, meaning approximating or resembling."
-The name refers to this species close relationshipe to C. brevifolius and C. hirsutus.
+The name refers to this species' close relationship to C. brevifolius and C. hirsutus.